 - Optional: maple syrup, popped amaranth, nuts, berries, cacao nibs, nut butter

 - Combine milk, amaranth and cinnamon in a pan with a tight fitting lid.
 Bring to the boil.

 - Once boiling, reduce heat to low and place the lid on the pan.
 Simmer for 20 minutes.

 - Meanwhile, mash a banana in a bowl.

-- When the liquid is absorbed, you should have a creamy mixture.
-Divide between 2 serving bowls.
+- When the liquid is absorbed, you should have a creamy mixture with a slight chew to it (but no crunch).
+Mix the mashed banana through.

-- Mix the mashed banana through the amaranth and top with whatever toppings you desire.
+- Divide between 2 serving bowls.
+Top with anything you desire.
 I used maple syrup, cacao nibs, almonds, and popped amaranth.